Rustam Ashurmatov: Club

 On 7 February 2019, FC Bunyodkor announced that Ashurmatov had joined Gwangju.

 On 19 January 2021, Gangwon FC announced that Ashurmatov had joined Gangwon.
 Gangwon announced that Ashurmatov left the club on 15 February 2022.

 On 18 February 2022, Ashurmatov signed with Navbahor Namangan.

 On 14 January 2023, Ashurmatov joined FC Rubin Kazan in Russia on a 3.5-year contract.

+On 9 July 2025, Ashurmatov joined Esteghlal in Iran on a 2-year contract.

 International

 A player for the Uzbekistan national football team since 2017, Ashurmatov has also have played for the Uzbekistan national youth teams in international tournaments such as 2013 FIFA U-17 World Cup, 2015 FIFA U-20 World Cup, and 2018 AFC U-23 Championship, in which he would win the latter tournament with Uzbekistan national under-23 football team, with him scoring in the final.